Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Single-family detached homes are the single most common housing type in Pittsburgh, accounting for 44.06% of the city's housing units.
-Other types of housing that are prevalent in Pittsburgh include large apartment complexes or high rise apartments ( 23.40%), duplexes, homes converted to apartments or other small apartment buildings ( 16.45%), and a few row houses and other attached homes ( 15.81%).
+Single-family detached homes are the single most common housing type in Pittsburgh, accounting for 44.02% of the city's housing units.
+Other types of housing that are prevalent in Pittsburgh include large apartment complexes or high rise apartments ( 23.59%), row houses and other attached homes ( 16.16%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 15.93%).

 People in Pittsburgh primarily live in small (one, two or no bedroom) single-family detached homes.
 Pittsburgh has a mixture of owner-occupied and renter-occupied housing.

 The housing in Pittsburgh was primarily built before 1939 ( 51.45%), making the housing stock in Pittsburgh some of the oldest overall in America, although there is a range of ages of homes in Pittsburgh.
 The next most important housing age is between 1940-1969 ( 29.26%), followed by between 1970-1999 ( 14.67%).
 There's also some housing in Pittsburgh built between 2000 and later ( 4.62%).